New Virginia Laws That Affect Drivers

 New Driving Laws in Virginia: 2020

-As we move towards legislation that bans the handheld use of cell phones, there are also a few other new laws that will immediately affect daily life and driving around the commonwealth.
+As we move towards legislation banning the handheld use of cell phones, a few other new laws will immediately affect daily life and driving around the commonwealth.

 Ban on Handheld Phones and More